Commentary on the New Testament

 Luke 8,38 f.

-In the beginning was the Word, and the Word was with GOD, and the Word was GOD (…) The Word became flesh
+In the beginning was the Word, and the Word was with GOD, and the Word was GOD (…) And the Word became flesh

 John 1,1-18